goblinhack/c-plus-plus-examples/std_map_with_custom_key/README.md

     Bank thebank;
 ```
 So now we have our key as AccountNumber and Account being our value.
-Lets add an account.
+Let's add an account.
 Note that to make a key value pair you use
 std::make_pair:
 ```C++
     AccountNumber account1(101);